-In the past couple of years, the U.S. stock market has been volatile.
-But stock futures are one way to hedge your investments so that no single market fluctuation -- way up or way down -- will ruin your portfolio.
+The U.S. stock market can be volatile.
+But stock futures are one way to hedge your investments so that no single market fluctuation – way up or way down – will ruin your portfolio.

 Stock futures work in much the same way.
 Two parties enter into a contract to buy or sell a specific amount of stock for a certain price on a set future date.
-The difference between stock futures and tangible commodities like wheat, corn, and pork bellies -- the underside of the pig that's used to make bacon -- is that stock future contracts are almost never held to expiration date.
-The contracts are bought and sold on the futures market -- which we'll explore later -- based on their relative values.
+The difference between stock futures and tangible commodities like wheat, corn, and pork bellies – the underside of the pig that's used to make bacon – is that stock future contracts are almost never held to expiration dates.
+The contracts are bought and sold on the futures market – which we'll explore later – based on their relative values.

 In the United States, you can buy and sell single stock futures or stock index futures – contracts based on the performance of an index like the Dow Jones Industrial Average or the S&P 500.